-Over the course of a boxing career that spanned 25 years, former heavyweight world champion Mike Tyson earned more than $700 million.
+Over the course of a boxing career that spanned 25 years, former heavyweight world champion Mike Tyson amassed career earnings of $685 million.

 “My whole life has been a waste—I’ve been a failure,” the man once nicknamed Iron Mike confided to a reporter for USA Today in 2005.